-- GENERATE_HTML If the GENERATE_HTML tag is set to YES (the default) doxygen will generate HTML output - HTML_OUTPUT The HTML_OUTPUT tag is used to specify where the HTML docs will be put.
-If a relative path is entered the value of OUTPUT_DIRECTORY will be put in front of it.
-If left blank 'html' will be used as the default path. - HTML_FILE_EXTENSION The HTML_FILE_EXTENSION tag can be used to specify the file extension for each generated HTML page (for example: .htm, .php, .asp).
-If it is left blank doxygen will generate files with .html extension. - HTML HEADER The HTML_HEADER tag can be used to specify a user-defined HTML header file for each generated HTML page.
-To get valid HTML the header file should contain at least a <HTML> and a <BODY> tag, but it is good idea to include the style sheet that is generated by doxygen as well.
-Minimal example:
+GENERATE\HTML If the GENERATE\HTML tag is set to YES (the default) doxygen will generate HTML output

+HTML\OUTPUT The HTML\OUTPUT tag is used to specify where the HTML docs will be put.
+If a relative path is entered the value of OUTPUT\DIRECTORY will be put in front of it.
+If left blank 'html' will be used as the default path.
-'''

-<HTML>

-<HEAD>

-<TITLE>My title</TITLE>

-<LINK HREF="doxygen.css" REL="stylesheet" TYPE="text/css">

-</HEAD>

-<BODY BGCOLOR="#FFFFFF">

-'''
+HTML FILE EXTENSION The HTML FILE EXTENSION tag can be used to specify the file extension for each generated HTML page (for example: .htm, .php, .asp).
+If it is left blank doxygen will generate files with .html extension.

+HTML\HEADER The HTML\HEADER tag can be used to specify a user-defined HTML header file for each generated HTML page.
 If the tag is left blank doxygen will generate a standard header.